Our Heritage projects explore the archaeology, built heritage and social history of Sherwood Forest

 Century of Change

-By working with local schools Miner2Major we’ve embedded this local history in school curriculums as well as helping to tell the story of change through the eyes of younger audience.
+By working with local schools in the Miner2Major area we’ve embedded this local history in school curriculums as well as helping to tell the story of change through the eyes of younger audience.

 Find out more about Century of Change.